tanwarsatya/tanwarsatya.github.io/content/posts/personal/the-beginning/index.md

 On the personnel front, I believe we all are connected and have to find the true purpose of life.
 As humans, there are two kinds of experience we gain in our daily life.
 One connects us with the outer world, and the other connects us with our inner world.
 With the start of this blog, I am looking forward to sharing my experiences and learn from yours.

-And for the last part, As a proud parent of a 5-year old boy who is growing faster than my imagination, I feel to capture some moments of this beautiful journey called parenthood.
+And for the last part, As a proud parent of a 5-year-old boy who is growing faster than my imagination, I feel to capture some moments of this beautiful journey called parenthood.
 I hope to cherish these moments at a later point in my life through these written words.